AI Research · Workplace Strategy

 Time saved by AI for different job roles

-The twelve UK occupational families where AI frees the most hours per worker per week.
-Task substitution plus capability amplification, from AWA’s 412-occupation model.
+The twelve UK occupational families where AI frees the most hours per worker per week — gross capacity from task substitution plus capability amplification, from AWA’s 412-occupation model.
+This is the raw capacity the net office-space model then nets against new-role creation.

 Time saved by AI for different job roles · hours per worker per week